A kaizen event is one arrow in the lean manufacturing “quiver.” Or one tool in the lean toolbox–pick your favorite metaphor.

 Holding Your Kaizen Event

 Your actual kaizen event may last a few hours or a few days.
-It’s typical to spend 2-5 full days on the actual event.
+Maybe even a week.

 During your kaizen event, you should complete the following phases: